-Nashville based, Williamson Branch, is a high energy, high steppin’ show that features a fine-tuned variety of bluegrass, gospel and country music, accentuated by world class Appalachian clog dancing.
-As Pinecastle recording artists, this family fills every performance with memorable moments of love and laughter.
-In recent years audiences from Canada to the Cayman Islands, Maine to the Mexican border have thrilled to the soaring vocal harmonies and sparkling personalities of Williamson Branch!
+Nashville based, Williamson Branch, is a high energy, high steppin’ show that features a fine-tuned variety of bluegrass, gospel, and country music, accentuated by world class Appalachian clog dancing.
+These Pinecastle recording artists fill every performance with memorable moments of love and laughter.
+Bolstered by millions of views on social media, Williamson Branch has toured from Canada to the Cayman Islands, Maine to the Mexican border thrilling audiences with their vocal harmonies and sparkling personalities.

 "This high energy stage show features the magic of pitch perfect, organic family harmony!"
 The Southern Illinoisan